spacetimeengineer/mupy/README.md

 # Getting Started

-There are a few catagories of users who could findgreat use in mupy :
+There are a few types of users who may find great enjoyment using mupy :

 - 3D printing enthusists - Reccomended usage : mucli